OpenFAST/openfast/docs/source/user/aerodyn/theory_ua.rst

 Beddoes-Leishman 4-states model (UAMod=4)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 4-states (incompressible) dynamic stall model as implemented in OpenFAST is described in :cite:`ad-Branlard:2022`.
-The original formulation from Hansen-Gaunaa-Madsen (HGM) is described in :cite:`ad-Hansen:2004`.
+The 4-states (incompressible) dynamic stall model as implemented in OpenFAST is described in :cite:`ad-Branlard:2022` (the model differs slithgly from the original formulation from Hansen-Gaunaa-Madsen (HGM) :cite:`ad-Hansen:2004`).
-This model is enabled using ``UAMod=4``.
+The model is enabled using ``UAMod=4``.
 The model uses :math:`C_l` as main physical quantity.
 Linearization of the model is available.

 NOTE: this model might require smaller time steps until a stiff integrator is implemented in AeroDyn-UA.